 In the course of her career, Tasha also worked for several think tanks and advocacy groups, including the Montreal Economic Institute, the Fraser Institute, and the Canadian Taxpayers Federation.
 She also ran her own communications consultancy for over a decade and was a principal with Navigator Ltd, Canada’s leading high stakes strategic advisory and communications firm.
 Tasha continues to provide media training and thought leadership through her consultancy, Ellipsum Public Affairs.

-Tasha is also an accomplished author.
-In 2005 she co-wrote the bestseller, Rescuing Canada’s Right: Blueprint for a Conservative Revolution.
+Tasha has written two best-selling books on conservatism, including The Right Path: How Conservatives can Unite, Inspire and Take Canada Forward, and Rescuing Canada’s Right: Blueprint for a Conservative Revolution.
 She has contributed chapters on tax policy and justice to two other books, How To Cut Public Spending (and still win an election), and The Harper Factor: Assessing a Prime Minister’s Policy Legacy.

 Tasha volunteered with the Progressive Conservative Party of Canada, worked in the offices of the federal Minister of Employment and Immigration in Ottawa as well as that of the Ontario Attorney General at Queen’s Park, and served as President of the PC Youth Federation in the late 1990s.
 In 2022 she co-chaired the campaign of the Hon.
 Jean Charest for the leadership of the Conservative Party of Canada.

 Tasha has served on many boards, including the Manning Centre for Building Democracy, Apathy is Boring, Resources for Exceptional Children and Youth, and the COVID-19 Social Impact Network.
 She currently sits on the Senate of 2Intelligence Company and the board of the Montreal Economic Institute.